ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.tahoma/README.md

 An ioBroker adapter for Somfy Tahoma.
 This project has no affiliation with Somfy.
 Initially based on the script taken from https://forum.iobroker.net/post/336001 and forked from https://github.com/StrathCole/ioBroker.tahoma.

-The adapter connects to the Tahomalink end user API and controls the devices set up through Tahoma Box (and most likely Connexoon).
+The adapter connects to the Tahomalink end user API and controls the devices. set up through Tahoma Box (and most likely Connexoon).
 The adapter is not feature-complete, yet, but it should support most actions for controlling blinds and shutters etc.

 Please also read the [FAQ](https://github.com/Excodibur/ioBroker.tahoma/blob/master/FAQ.md) in case of issues first.